brimdata/zed/zng/docs/spec.md

 >
 > * the bytes type is not yet implemented,
 > * the union type is not yet implemented,
-> * type aliases are not yet implemented, and
 > * ordering hints are not generated or taken advantage of.
 >
 > Also, we are contemplating reducing the number of primitive types, e.g.,